serverlessresearch/literatureguide/README.md

-# Serverless Research Bibliography
+# Serverless Literature Guide

-This *Serverless Research Bibliography* aims to provide an overview of a once-niche field that has grown rapidly.
+This *Serverless Literature Guide* aims to provide an overview of a once-niche field that has grown rapidly.

-This is the source code for the [web site](https://serverlessresearch.github.io/serverlessbibliography/).
+This is the source code for the [web site](https://serverlessresearch.github.io/literatureguide/).

 ## Contribution Guidelines